The intranet solution you’re considering may tick the boxes for the features you need, but is it intuitive enough for your staff to use?

 Top Down Personalisation

-The ability to personalise homepages for certain departments or groups can be invaluable when it comes to optimising the user experience.
+The ability to personalise intranet experiences for certain departments or groups can be invaluable when it comes to optimising the user experience.

 An intranet solution should allow you to tailor homepages, navigation and content for groups of users: for instance, showing distinct and relevant content to frontline workers, the sales team and to head office staff.

-This personalisation minimises the risk of information overload and can improve staff engagement with the information they are shown.
+This personalisation minimises the risk of information overload and can drive staff engagement with the information they are shown.

 End User Personalisation